-Minor in English
+• Minor in English

-The minor in English requires that students take at least six English courses (18 credit hours), at least four (12 credit hours) of which must be upper division.
+The minor in English requires that students take at least six English courses (18 credit hours), at least four of which must be upper division.
 A maximum of two courses (six credit hours) used to fulfill program requirements for a major or another minor may also be used to fulfill requirements for a minor in English.
-The minor must include:

-ENGL 200-3 Gender and Literary Theory
+ENGL 101-3 Introduction to Literary Theory

 ENGL 300-3 Theory

 ENGL 400-3 Contemporary Theory

-and five English courses selected to ensure a minimum of four courses are completed at the 300 or 400 level.
+Five English courses selected to ensure a minimum of four courses are completed at the 300 or 400 level.